USAFA-ECE/ece281-book/book/lab/lab3.md

 In this lab, you will design, write, test, and implement in hardware a finite state machine to simulate the taillights of a 1965 Ford Thunderbird.

+This lab is modeled after a lab provided with instructor notes for *Digital Design and Computer Architecture*, David Money Harris & Sarah L. Harris, 2nd Edition.

 ### Authorized Resources

 For this lab, you may work in **teams of two** (including the prelab).